lincanbin/PHP-PDO-MySQL-Class/README.md

 PHP-PDO-MySQL-Class [![Build Status](https://travis-ci.org/lincanbin/PHP-PDO-MySQL-Class.svg?branch=develop)](https://travis-ci.org/lincanbin/PHP-PDO-MySQL-Class)
 ===================

-A PHP MySQL PDO class similar to the the Python MySQLdb, which supports iterator and parameter binding when using "WHERE IN" statement.
+A PHP MySQL PDO class similar to the Python MySQLdb, which supports iterator and parameter binding when using "WHERE IN" statement.

 * [Install](#install)